qubist/pupa/README.md

 ### Editing entries

 Each entry is a single text file in the `larva/entries` directory.
 The first line in the file is the title.
 The second line is the date.
+Then there's a blank line.
 All lines after that are the body of the entry.
 Each entry becomes a page in the generated site.

 ```
 How I make soup
 2021/03/04

 This is a post with my meta-soup-making recipe.
 First, make the soup.
 ```